Skip to content

 • Maintain consistent appointment times with clients/families, while also allowing for flexibility to meet the needs of clients.

-• Appropriately manage client/family crisis and emergency needs, with an emphasis on the safety of all parties involved.
+• Appropriately manage client/family crises and emergency needs, with an emphasis on the safety of all parties involved.

 • Promote client engagement and retention, including responding to clients/families in a timely, friendly manner and provision of quality, client-centered services.

-• Protect the integrity, respect, and privacy of all families/clients served, including maintaining professional boundaries, security of personal client information, and compliance with HIPAA regulations.
+• Protect the integrity, respect, and privacy of all families/clients served, including maintaining professional boundaries, security of personal client information, and compliance with HIPPA regulations.

-• Provide office support, including but not limited to, food pick up, room setup, phone coverage, and clean up.
+• Provide office support including and not limited to: food pick up, room set up, phone coverage and clean up.

 • Must adhere to agency crisis intervention plan.